nikitavoloboev/data/focusing/rules.md

 - Use __Bold__ for strong emphasis.
 Use _Italic_ for soft emphasis.
 And `code quotes` for actual code, variables, path names and quoting inline (in same sentence).

 ## Wiki
+- Share everything I know and need to reference in the wiki.
+Document my life and reflect.
 - Describe links on the same line with `-` separator (if needs more description, then sub dash).
 - Interlink entries between each other within wiki where necessary.
 Don't over do it.
 - Don't repeat myself or anyone else.
 If something has already been said either by me or someone else, link to it (especially in this wiki).